How to Install Node.js on Ubuntu 26.04, 24.04 and 22.04

 MethodChannelVersionUpdatesBest For

-Methods 2 and 3 use the same commands across all supported releases.
-Method 1 uses the same install command, but the default Node.js version depends on your Ubuntu release.
+The NodeSource and NVM sections use the same commands across all supported releases.
+The Ubuntu repository section uses the same install command, but the default Node.js and npm versions depend on your Ubuntu release.

 Before installing, update the package index and apply any pending security updates: